Bachelor's DegreesBachelor of ArtsBachelor of EngineeringDual-Degree Program

 Late applications will be reviewed with the batch received the following term.

-The Off-term Experience Proposal may include a request for Thayer School GCSP funding.
+The Off-term Experience Proposal may include a request for Dartmouth GCSP funding.
 Funding proposals must be received a minimum of one-term prior to needing the funds and must meet the third-Friday-of-the-term deadline to be considered.
-The GCSP Committee will review each proposal and make decisions on the awarding of Thayer School funds to support the initiative.
+The GCSP Committee will review each proposal and make decisions on the awarding of funds to support the initiative.
 The Committee will advise students on seeking funding from additional on- and off-campus sources including: